-The Directors are required by law to act in good faith to promote success of the Company for the benefit of the shareholders as a whole and are also required to have regard for the following:
+The Directors are required by law to act in good faith to promote success of the Company for the benefit of the shareholders as a whole and are also required to have regard to the following:

-- · the likely long term consequences of any decision; - the interests of the Company's employees; - the need to foster the Company's business relationships with suppliers, customers and others; - · the impact of the Company's operations on the community and the environment; - · the desirability of the Company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between shareholders of the Company.
+- the principal decisions made by the Board and the likely long-term consequences of any decision; - · the interests of the Company's employees; - · the need to foster the Company's business relationships with suppliers, customers and others; - the impact of the Company's operations on the community and the environment; - · the desirability of the Company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between shareholders of the Company.

-Outlook and Strategy in this Strategic Report describes the Group's activities, strategy and future prospects, including the considerations for long term decision making.
+Outlook and Strategy in this Strategic Report describes the Group's activities, strategy and future prospects, including the considerations for long-term decision making.

 The Board has a good relationship with the Group's employees.
 The Board maintains constructive dialogue with employees through the Chief Executive Officer.
 Appropriate remuneration and incentive schemes are maintained to align employees' objectives with those of the Group.
-More detail on how the board has regard to the interests of employees can be found in page 12 of the Corporate Governance report.
+More detail on how the Board has regard to the interests of employees can be found on page 12 in the Corporate Governance report.

-The Group endeavors to maintain good relationships with its suppliers by contracting on their standard business terms and paying them promptly, within agreed and reasonable terms.
-We meet with our significant suppliers regularly, using steering and operational committees to ensure that our research program is planned and delivered effectively in a timely and cost-efficient manner.
-This ensures that the Group's and our significant suppliers' interests are aligned.
+The Group endeavors to maintain good relationships with its suppliers by contracting them on reasonable business terms and paying them promptly, within agreed terms.
+The Board reviews and approves the material contractual terms of significant suppliers engaged for the manufacturing and development of the Company's drug candidate and management report to the Board on the performance of the suppliers to ensure that our research and development program is planned and delivered effectively in a timely and cost-efficient manner.
+This ensures interests are aligned between the Group and our significant suppliers.

 The Group has few employees and most operations are outsourced.
 Its reportable greenhouse gas emissions are therefore nil.
-This is discussed further within "Greenhouse Gas Emissions" on page 26 of this Strategic Report.
+However, we are aware that our activities do have an impact on greenhouse gas emissions through the work of our partners and our activities such as business travel.
+This is discussed further within "Greenhouse Gas Emissions" on page 26 in this Strategic Report

 The Board recognizes the importance of maintaining high standards of business conduct.
-The Group operates Codes of Business Conduct and Ethics and provides mechanisms for whistle blowing and complaints, described in detail on the Group's website, under Corporate Governance.
+The Group operates Codes of Business Conduct and Ethics and provides mechanisms for whistleblowing and complaints, described in detail on the Group's website, under Corporate Governance.
 Employees are required to read and acknowledge these codes annually and to follow them at all times.